 10. Buy groceries in bulk.
 Flour, sugar, yeast, vanilla, ketchup, crushed tomatoes, cream cheese, pasta, and cases of canned goods are all good bulk purchases.

 11. Care for the things that you have.
 Repair instead of replacing.

-12. Consider ditching the smartphones and go back to basic phones.
+12. Consider ditching smartphones and going back to basic phones.

 13. Buy gifts when you see them on sale.
-Include an inventory of people and events that you’ll need gifts for and when the time comes, you’re prepared.
+Include an inventory of people and events for which you’ll need gifts, and when the time comes, you’re prepared.

-14. Dye your own hair or do your own highlights at home.
+14. Dye your hair or do your highlights at home.

-15. An excellent frugal living tips if renting or buying a house, consider winter.
-Many landlords or sellers will reduce the price to save heating costs.
+15. Consider winter an excellent frugal living tip if renting or buying a house.
+Many landlords or sellers will reduce the price to save on heating costs.

 16. If you’re lucky enough to have a choice in electric suppliers, research your options.
 Many places have this option, but it’s usually difficult to find information on it.

 17. If you have adequate savings, increase the deductible on your insurance policies.

 18. Always try the free trial of things before purchasing.
 This works great if there’s a movie you want to see on a premium streaming service.
 Remember to set an alert on your phone calendar to remind you to cancel when the free trial ends.